OBDS-Training/Help/content/en/docs/connect/ssh-host/index.md

 When regularly connecting to one or more remote hosts, it can be tedious to type or even remember all the parameters in the `ssh` command.
-Moreover some parameters remain the same for all remote hosts, while others are specific to each host.
+Moreover, some parameters are common for multiple or all remote hosts, while other parameters are specific to individual hosts.

 In this section, we describe how to configure parameters that are specific to different hosts.